 I think one of the best kept secrets in retirement investing is dividend-paying stocks; you get passive income from hard-working companies.
 As long as the company can grow its earnings over time, dividend investors with ownership in multiple companies don’t need to care too much about the stock market.
 A diversified dividend-investor doesn’t have to worry too much about 4% retirement rules.
 Dividend-investors also don’t have to worry much about selling their assets when markets crash – if anything they should rejoice because they can buy more of these great companies at cheaper prices while their dividends keep rolling in.
 Your income should rise over time as dividends are paid by companies who grow their earnings over time.
 More earnings, more dividends.

 Of course, there are risks with dividend-paying stocks.
 Not all dividend-paying stocks are created equal; dividends are not the same as company fundamentals, although they are a good indicator.
 Even companies that have a decent history of paying dividends could cut their dividends.
-I own a company right now that might just do that.
 Worse still, companies rise and fall.
 But many blue-chip companies in the industries I’ve suggested above are as stable as they come.
 They are considerations for your portfolio.
 They’re already holdings in mine.

 I’ve said this before, I’m no financial expert.
 I’m a regular guy trying to build some retirement income and financial security like everyone else.
 But I’m onto something that’s working very well so far.
 My passive dividend income is rising, month after month after month even if I don’t buy any more new stocks.
 At least ten of the stocks I own are buying more stock every quarter through reinvested shares that will pay more dividends next month or next quarter.
 After 4 years of building and engineering, my dividend income retirement machine is finally at work so some day I don’t have to.